Strengthen your back with these 4 exercises

 Also know as hyperextensions.
 This move targets the erector spinae as well as strengthens your hamstrings and glutes.
 This move can be performed simply with your own body weight or you can hold a weight flat up against your chest.

-- Lie face down on a back extension bench.
+To Perform This Exercise: Lie face down on a back extension bench.
 Put your feet flat back against the foot pad and your hips/upper thighs should be pressed up against the pad.
 Make sure the bench is not positioned too high or else you won’t be able to fully extend.
 Cross your arms across your chest or you can position them behind your head.
 (If you are using the weight, this is where you would hold a weight plate on your chest with your arms crossed over the plate, securing it.)
 You are now ready to perform a back extension.
 Lower your chest by bending over the top of the bench, keeping your back pretty straight.
 Come up, extending your lower back.
 Repeat this move for the desired number of reps.

 EXERCISE 4: SHOULDER SHRUGS

 Yes, they are called shoulder shrugs but they work your back.
 Hmm…many people include their traps into their shoulder routine because it’s all in the same line, but your trapezius is really a part of your back and this move targets them for sure.
 It’s a pretty simple move and all you need is a pair of dumbbells.